Provisionally approved, subject to final GMC approval

 The clinical knowledge and understanding outlined in the Clinical Syllabus is applied in a setting of varying demands, interspersed with rare and challenging situations, delivered by a workforce with a range of experience and the need for overview and leadership from the EM specialist.
 The requirements of on an EM specialist in this setting are articulated in the Specialty Learning Outcomes (SLOs).
 The Speciality Learning Outcomes outline what an EM specialist, at the end and at key points within training, will be expected to be able to do independently.

-EM specific Key Capabilities are described for each of the also.
+EM specific Key Capabilities are described for each of the SLOs.
 These are the specific contextualised aspects of the SLOs that are fundamental to the practise of EM in the UK.
 The Key Capabilities form the basis of how the SLOs are assessed.
 Trainees will be required to demonstrate how they are developing in training against each these.
 The skills of self-regulation will be developed by trainees seeking and considering feedback at work in each of the Key Capabilities.

 The Descriptors section of each Specialty Learning Outcome (SLO) gives examples and further guidance for trainees and assessors about what is required.
 The SLOs are designed to support the development of trainees in all dimensions needed to deliver expert EM care effectively.
 By covering the human factors at play we aim to make the implicit explicit.